-The U.S. Department of Housing and Urban Development (HUD) offers free technical assistance to public housing authorities and local governments on preserving and improving public housing programs17.
+The U.S. Department of Housing and Urban Development (HUD) offers free technical assistance to public housing authorities and local governments on preserving and improving public housing programs19.
 Submitting a detailed online request to HUD can help determine these needs and connect SMHA to lenders that can provide guidance on planning for future renovations and needed capital.

 The subsidized housing stock of San Marcos is limited.
-Beyond the C. M. Allen Homes, SMHA operates 189 other units elsewhere in San Marcos, and has distributed 245 Section 8 vouchers18.
+Beyond the C. M. Allen Homes, SMHA operates 189 other units elsewhere in San Marcos, and has distributed 245 Section 8 vouchers20.
+Section 8 vouchers-also known as the Housing Choice Voucher Program-are administered by the U.S. Department of Housing and Urban Development to assist lowincome families, the elderly, and the disabled in finding housing that suites their needs21.
 Together these properties meet significant affordable demand, but additional need for homes for low- and moderate-income residents remains, and affordability was discussed by the community during the Area Plan process.

 HSG 3.1: Collaborate with the San Marcos Housing Authority to better understand and document the C. M. Allen Homes' long-term physical needs.
-To remain in good condition for the next 20 years and beyond, this may include both small upgrades-new landscaping, energy-efficient appliances, and windows-and more significant renovations.
+To remain in good condition for the forseeable future, this may include both small upgrades-new landscaping, energy-efficient appliances, and windows-and more significant renovations.